tektoncd/pipeline/docs/pipeline-api.md

 </h3>
 <div>
 <p>TaskRun represents a single execution of a Task.
 TaskRuns are how the steps
-specified in a Task are executed; they specify the parameters and resources used to run the steps in a Task.</p>
+specified in a Task are executed; they specify the parameters used to run the steps in a Task.</p>
 </div>
 <table>
 <thead>